 With Spotify now added, the Sonos One is an impressively featured multi-room speaker.
 It’s backed by the same great Sonos app that has seen continuous improvement and development over the years, and now integrates with all major music streaming services.

-It feels as though the Sonos One could eventually end up being the perfect Alexa speaker.
 Fundamentally this is because it’s underpinned by audio quality that’s a step above what’s available on Amazon’s current generation of Echo hardware, but it’s a speaker that also integrates fantastically well with the rest of Sonos’s multi-room lineup.

 Yes, it was certainly a shame that it launched without support for the most popular streaming service in the world, Spotify, but kudos to Sonos for bringing out the update later.
 The speaker is now just as effective as an Amazon Echo at playing your music, and sounds better than Amazon's devices too.

 If our Sonos One review has you considering other options, then take a look at three other smart speaker options below.

 Apple HomePod Mini

 If you're looking for a new speaker and already have a lot of Apple products or use Apple Music, then you might be better suited to the HomePod Mini.
 Like the Sonos One, it offers incredible sound and a lovely design, but will work better within the Apple ecosystem.

 Read our full Apple HomePod Mini review